Trotto go links

 In a remote company that's doubling, like Figma, knowledge management is vital—and Trotto helps with that.

 "In a remote situation, in a company that is doubling, there are so many new people, so knowledge management becomes more important overall," Dev said.
-"Having an easy way to share information and share pointers is I think immensely powerful, especially in this pandemic world that we're living in."
+"Having an easy way to share information and share pointers is I think immensely powerful, especially in this world that we're living in."

 When the software is table stakes, relationships matter most.